drashland/website-v2/docs/sinco/v4.x/1_getting_started/4_v3_to_v4_migration_guide.md

 navigations, or an option during actions, such as a click.

 This method was used if you clicked an element and maybe it sent you to another page.
-Now, it is replaced by `.click({}, true)`.
-The first parameter in `click` isn't applicable right now, but the second parameter is `waitForNavigation`, if set to true, the element will be clicked and then it will wait for the page to change.
+Now, it is replaced by `.click({ waitFor: "navigation" })`.
+The first parameter, if `options.waitFor` is set to `"navigation"`, the element will be clicked and then it will wait for the page to change.

 ## `Page#assertSee()`